Heat kernel of supercritical SDEs with unbounded drifts: Proof of Theorem

-The following convergence in law result was established in \cite{CHZ}, see Theorem 1.1 therein. \bt Let $X^\eps_{s,t}(x)$ be the unique solution of SDE \eqref{SDE_WITH_MOLL}.
-Then $X^\eps_{s,t}(x)$ weakly converges to $X_{s,t}(x)$. \et \begin{proof} For fixed $(s,x)\in\mR_+\times\mR^d$, since the coefficients $b,a$ are linear growth, it is by now standard to show that the law of $X^\eps_{s,\cdot}(x)$ is tight in the space of all c\'adl\'ag functions.
-By a standard way, one can show that any weak accumulation point of the law of $X^\eps_{s,\cdot}(x)$ is a weak solution of SDE \eqref{SDE0}.
+The following convergence in law result was established in \cite{CHZ}, see Theorem 1.1 therein. \bt Let $X^\eps_{s,t}(x)$ be the unique solution of SDE \eqref{SDE_WITH_MOLL} starting from $x$ at time $s$.
+Then $X^\eps_{s,t}(x)$ weakly converges to $X_{s,t}(x)$. \et \begin{proof} For fixed $(s,x)\in\mR_+\times\mR^d$, since the coefficients $b,a$ have linear growth, it is by now standard to show that the law of $X^\eps_{s,\cdot}(x)$ is tight in the space of all c\`adl\`ag functions (see e.g. the Aldous criterion in the monographs \cite[Chaper VI, Theorem 4.5]{jaco:shir:87}, \cite{bass:11}).
+Through the martingale problem formulation, one can show as well that any weak accumulation point of the law of $X^\eps_{s,\cdot}(x)$ is a weak solution of SDE \eqref{SDE0}.
 Finally, by the weak uniqueness, one sees that $X^\eps_{s,t}(x)$ weakly converges to $X_{s,t}(x)$. \end{proof}

 Denoting by $p_\eps $ the associated density, it therefore holds from Theorem \ref{T8}, Lemma \ref{Le35} and Theorem \ref{Th41} that \begin{enumerate}[(i)] \item {\bf (Two-sides estimate)} For any $T>0$, there is a constant $C_1=C_1(T,\Theta)>0$ such that for all $0\leq s<t\leq T$ and $x,y\in\mR^d$,